Use the Microsoft Azure Import/Export service to transfer data to Azure Storage

 Time to process job

-The amount of time it takes to process an import/export job varies depending on different factors such as shipping time, job type, type and size of the data being copied, and the size of the disks provided.
-The Import/Export service does not have an SLA but after the disks are received the service strives to complete the copy in 7 to 10 days.
-You can use the REST API to track the job progress more closely.
-There is a percent complete parameter in the List Jobs operation which gives an indication of copy progress.
-Reach out to us if you need an estimate to complete a time critical import/export job.
+The amount of time it takes to process an import/export job varies based on a number of factors such as shipping time, the load at the DataCenter, the job type and size of the data being copied, and number of disks in a job.
+Import/Export service does not have an SLA but the service strives to complete the copy in 7 to 10 days after the disks are received.
+In addition to the status posted on Azure Portal, REST APIs can be used to track the job progress.
+The percent complete parameter in the List Jobs operation API call provides the percentage copy progress.

 Drive handling fee